fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/upload-dataset/step-2.md

 **When to use this:**

-- You are uploading a dataset for the first time
+- You are uploading a dataset to Pennsieve for the first time
 - You want to keep this data separate from any existing datasets

 **What you'll do:**